jtlapp/kysely-mapper/README.md

 // user is { id: 123, name: 'Jane Smith', birth_year: 1970, modified: Date('1/2/2023') }
 ```

 The first selection returns all rows from the 'users' table, representing each row as an object with fields `id`, `name`, and `birth_year`.
 The second selection returns just the first user.
-If we want to return specific rows, we can supply a filter:
+If we want to return specific rows, we can supply a query filter:

 ```ts
 users = await table.select({ name: 'Jane Smith' }).returnAll();